 Roth, U., 'Inscribed meaning: the vilica and the villa economy', Papers of the British School at Rome 72 (2004), 101-124

-Roth, U., 'The space in between: honourable slaves and the theory of natural slavery', in D. Lewis, M. Canevaro and D. Cairns (edd.), Slavery and Honour in the Ancient Greek World (Edinburgh: EUP, 2023), under consideration
+Roth, U., 'The space in between: honourable slaves and the theory of natural slavery', in D. Lewis, M. Canevaro and D. Cairns (edd.), Slavery and Honour in the Ancient Greek World (Edinburgh: EUP, 2024), under contract

 Reilly, M., Roth, U., Lee, N., Engmann, R., 'Places of agricultural labour: archaeological approaches to estates and plantations', in M. Leone and J. Webster (edd.), The Oxford Handbook of the Comparative Archaeology of Slavery (Oxford: OUP, 2023), under contract

 López Barja, P., Masi Doria, C., Roth U., 'Introduction: "There was even mention of Junian Latins"', in P. López Barja, C. Masi Doria and U. Roth (edd.), Junian Latinity in the Roman Empire.
-Vol 1: History, Law, Literature (Edinburgh: Edinburgh University Press, 2023), in press
+Vol. 1: History, Law, Literature (Edinburgh: Edinburgh University Press, 2023), 1-12

 Roth, U., 'First prologue: A millennium of legislation on Junians and other Latins', in P. López Barja, C. Masi Doria and U. Roth (edd.), Junian Latinity in the Roman Empire.
-Vol 1: History, Law, Literature (Edinburgh: Edinburgh University Press, 2023), in press
+Vol. 1: History, Law, Literature (Edinburgh: Edinburgh University Press, 2023), 15-20

 Roth, U., 'Second prologue: The Latin literary universe of Junian Latinity', in P. López Barja, C. Masi Doria and U. Roth (edd.), Junian Latinity in the Roman Empire.
-Vol 1: History, Law, Literature (Edinburgh: Edinburgh University Press, 2023), in press
+Vol. 1: History, Law, Literature (Edinburgh: Edinburgh University Press, 2023), 155-159

 Roth, U., 'Speaking out?
 Child sexual abuse and the enslaved voice in the Cena Trimalchionis', in D. Kamen and C. W. Marshall (edd.), Slavery and Sexuality in Classical Antiquity (Madison: University of Wisconsin Press, 2021), 211-238